 This scheme only applies to Erasmus+ Staff Mobility for training (not teaching).
 The mechanisms and the rules are almost exactly the same as for the existing staff training mobility scheme, except that the Delta Mobility Application Form is slightly different to the regular staff training application form, to reflect the staff member’s intention of pursuing the National Forum digital badge before setting off on the training visit.
 Just as with the standard staff mobility application, this document is draft at application stage and does not need ANY signatures now, as content and dates may need to be adjusted, but it should be accompanied by (i) a letter of invitation from the host organisation (a brief e-mail will suffice), and (ii) a brief confirmation that the proposed visit has been approved by the relevant Head of unit at University of Galway.
 Staff should submit their DELTA applications to the International Affairs Office by Friday, 10th March, at 5pm

 How should I go about applying for Erasmus funding for training abroad?

 For ALL types of Erasmus+ staff training, the onus is on the individual staff member to

-- identify a suitable host enterprise or higher education institution in a participating country, and draw up a programme of training activities, between 2 and 5 days in duration, that is relevant to the staff member's area of responsibility at NUI Galway;
+- identify a suitable host enterprise or higher education institution in a participating country, and draw up a programme of training activities, between 2 and 5 days in duration, that is relevant to the staff member's area of responsibility at University of Galway;

 - secure provisional approval by the host organisation;